Entheogen: Terminology and etymology

-Ruck et al. argued that the term hallucinogen was inappropriate owing to its etymological relationship to words relating to delirium and insanity.
+The term hallucinogen was deemed inappropriate owing to its etymological relationship to words relating to delirium and insanity.
 The term psychedelic was also seen as problematic, owing to the similarity in sound to words about psychosis and also because it had become irreversibly associated with various connotations of the 1960s pop culture.
 In modern usage, entheogen may be used synonymously with these terms, or it may be chosen to contrast with recreational use of the same drugs.
-The meanings of the term entheogen was formally defined by Ruck et al.:
+The meanings of the term entheogen was formally defined:

-In 2004, David E. Nichols wrote the following about the nomenclature used for serotonergic hallucinogens:
+In 2004, David E. Nichols wrote the following: